Office for Access to Justice

 Mission

-ATJ works to break down barriers to the founding principle and enduring promise of the Department of Justice: equal justice under law.
-Its mission is to ensure access to the promises and protections of our civil and criminal legal systems for all communities.
+The Office for Access to Justice works to break down barriers to the founding principle and enduring promise of the Department of Justice: equal justice under law.
+Our mission is to ensure access to the promises and protections of our civil and criminal legal systems for all communities.

 Major Functions

-Our mission to ensure access to the promises and protections of our civil and criminal legal systems for all communities is carried out through a number of wide-ranging initiatives.
-Some of these initiatives include:
+ATJ’s mission to ensure access to the promises and protections of our civil and criminal legal systems for all communities is carried out through a number of wide-ranging programs.
+A few programs are described below: